dinhbaouit/CISCO-Remove-File/README.md

 Accept-Language: en-US,en;q=0.9
 ```

-The file is read and stored in webvpn cookie and then deleted
+The file is read and stored in webvpn cookie and then deleted.
 ![delete_file.png](delete_file.png)

 ```